OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 ## Scenes

 A gameplay session is played out in scenes.
 A scene represents a particular snippet where various activities occur within the adventure.
-Scenes can take minutes, hours, days, weeks, or months to complete, as determined by the gamemaster.
-It isn't always necessary to track time exactly, although there are instances where this may occur.
 Scenes fall into three broad phases.

 * ***Exploration.*** These activities consist of traveling the world, exploring environments, and interacting with objects.
-This may also include the accumulation of wealth and power.
+This often leads to the accumulation of wealth and power.
 * ***Encounter.*** These activities consist of interacting with factions, characters, or other beings.
 This can also include attacking, defending, and evading opponents.
 * ***Downtime.*** These activities occur between adventures, like carousing, research, training, and other non-adventuring tasks.
 This can also include crafting and domain-level play.

+Scenes can take minutes, hours, days, weeks, or months to complete, as determined by the gamemaster.
+It isn't necessary to always track time, although there are instances where giving everyone a more defined turn is necessary, particularly during combat encounters.

 ## Turns

-Once the gamemaster sets the scene, it may be necessary to partition the scene to give everyone a turn.
-Each turn takes approximately 6 seconds of in-game time to complete.
+Once the gamemaster sets the scene, it may be necessary to partition it and give everyone a turn.
 During a turn, a character may perform various actions, an exception being any `condition` that prevents a character from acting.
-A round is the time it takes for everyone to complete a turn; once finalized, the next round begins.
+During combat, each turn takes approximately 6 seconds of in-game time to complete.
+A round is when everyone completes a single turn; the next round begins once all turns are finalized.
 This process continues until the scene is concluded.

-## Checks
+## Actions

-`copy needed here`
+During gameplay, characters may attempt numerous actions; while many are routine and effortless, some are contested or difficult.
+In such cases, an *action check* is called to validate each instance.

 ### Action Check

-During gameplay, characters may attempt numerous actions.
-While many actions are routine and effortless, some are contested or difficult; in such cases, an *action check* is called to validate each instance.

-The character's ability score sets the target number for the check; a player must roll ***below*** it on a d20.

-For all actions, the DC (see below) is determined using the key ability for the action, typically STR for melee attacks, DEX for ranged attacks, and a range of abilities for skill use.
-The lower the DC, the more demanding the action.
+The DC (see below) is determined using the appropriate ability for all actions.

 ***Defense Class (DC).*** Used to determine the target number for combat actions, like melee and ranged attacks.
 The defense class of a character or monster equals the attacker's STR or DEX minus the opposition's level.
 The higher the level, the lower the DC.